Is bacon bad for you?

 How much bacon is safe to eat?

-Keeping your bacon intake to a minimum is recommended and only eating it every couple of weeks is best.
-The current advice from the NHS recommends that if you currently eat more than 90g (cooked weight) of red and processed meat a day, that you cut down to 70g a day.
-This is equivalent to two or three rashers of bacon, or a little over two slices of roast lamb, beef or pork, with each about the size of half a slice of bread.
+The current advice from the NHS recommends that if you currently eat more than 90g (cooked weight) of red and processed meats a day, you should cut it down to 70g a day.
+This is equivalent to two or three rashers of bacon or a little over two slices of roast lamb, beef or pork (with each about the size of half a slice of bread).
 In light of the more recent evidence, it's best to reduce your intake of all processed meats to once every couple of weeks.
+Therefore, keeping your bacon intake to a minimum is recommended – eating it every couple of weeks is best.

 Read more: How much red meat is safe to eat?

-- Try bacon alternatives such as turkey, tofu or tempeh rashers.
+4. Try bacon alternatives, like turkey rashers, smoky flavoured tofu or tempeh rashers.

-- Add small salmon fillets to your meal instead.
+5. Add strong-flavoured smoked salmon or trout to your meal instead.

 Emer Delaney BSc (Hons), RD has an honours degree in Human Nutrition and Dietetics from the University of Ulster.
 She has worked as a dietitian in some of London's top teaching hospitals and is currently based in Chelsea.